-- all of our requirements for non-dairy beverages from five co-packers, four of which are under contract; - o all of our requirements for rice cakes from two co-packers; - o all of our cooking oils from one co-packer, which is under contract; - principally all of our tortilla chips from two suppliers, one of which is under contract; - o all of our requirements for Terra's Yukon Gold line from one supplier, which is under contract; and - o the requirements for our canned soups from two suppliers.
+- o all of our requirements for non-dairy beverages from five co-packers, all of which are under contract; - o all of our requirements for rice cakes from one co-packer; - o all of our cooking oils from one co-packer, which is under contract; - o principally all of our tortilla chips from two suppliers, one of which is under contract; - o all of our requirements for Terra's Yukon Gold line from one supplier, which is under contract; and - o the requirements for our canned soups from two suppliers, both of which are under contract.

 In addition, H.J.
-Heinz manufactures the Earth's Best baby food products for Hain under contract.
+Heinz Company, or Heinz, manufactures a majority of our Earth's Best baby food products under contract.
 The loss of one or more co-packers, or our failure to retain co-packers for newly acquired products or brands, could delay or postpone production of our products, which could harm our business until such time as an alternate source could be secured, which may be on less favorable terms.